ExaModels

 julia> objective(c, x[i]^2 for i in 1:10); # set objective function

-julia> m = ExaModel(c) # creat an ExaModel object
+julia> m = ExaModel(c) # create an ExaModel object

 An ExaModel{Float64, Vector{Float64}, ...}